jeanmadao/monitoring_101/README.md

 The numbers represents the average the system has been utilized for the past 1, 5, 15 minutes respectively.
-If our objective is to fully use our system, then we should aim for `1.0`.
+If our objective is to fully use our system, then we should aim for `1.0` with all the services needed running.

 Checking that the temperature of the machine doesn't overheat is also important to avoid a deterioration of the performance,